rossigee/wordpress-cd/README.md

 TODO: Include an example within this package.

-The following are existing 'wordress_cd' driver implementations that may serve as a useful reference or base for new ones:
+The following are existing `wordress_cd` driver implementations that may serve as a useful reference or base for new ones:

 * [wordpress_cd_s3](https://github.com/rossigee/wordpress-cd-s3)
 * [wordpress_cd_rancher](https://github.com/rossigee/wordpress-cd-rancher)